Persons who have reached 65 years of age and whose insurance period is at least 20 years are entitled to receive the old age pension.

 Surviving spouse's benefit

-Entitlement to the benefit exists twelve months from the date of death of the pension recipient, if the application is submitted within six months from the date of death of the pension recipient.
+Entitlement to the benefit applies for 12 months from the date of the pension recipient’s death, provided that the application is submitted within six months of the date of death.

-If the application is being submitted later, the entitlement to the benefit arises not earlier than six months before the date of submission of the application and not longer than until the day twelve months after the date of death of the pension recipient.
+If the application is submitted later than six months after the date of death, entitlement to the benefit begins not earlier than six months before the date of submission and continues not longer than 12 months after the date of the pension recipient’s death..

-Application for receipt of the benefit can be submitted to any SSIA customer service centre:
+An application to receivef the benefit may be submitted to any SSIA customer service centre in one of the following ways:

-• using the portal www.latvija.lv and completing an electronic application [e-iesniegums].
+• through the national service portal www.latvija.lv, by completing an electronic application [“E-iesniegums].

 An identity document must be presented when claiming the benefit.

-The benefit is transferred to the account specified by the beneficiary in a Latvian credit institution, postal payment system (PNS) account or delivered to the place of residence for a fee
+The benefit is paid to the bank account specified by the beneficiary in an account at a Latvian credit institution, an account in the Postal Settlement System (PNS), or delivered to the beneficiary’s place of residence for a fee.